HolisticCoders/shelob/design_document.md

 - get/set from within the compound with get/set nodes
 - Inferred (automatic type detection, can be limited to some types)

+---

+## Shelob Forward Evaluation Graph

+Dependencies: Shelob Core
+Crate Type: Library
+Description: Graphs that have an entry point. similar to Unreal's blueprint.
+These let you control the flow of execution explicitly.

+### Attributes

+* Exec attributes: This is how you explicitely control the flow of execution.

+### Nodes

+No specific node implemented there but most (all?) nodes should be automatically added two exec attributes, an input and output

+---

+## Shelob Push/Pull Graph

+Dependencies: Shelob Core
+Crate Type: Library
+Description: A graph that don't have one clear entry point.
+When changing a value, walk down the graph, tag any node that needs to be re-evaluated as "Dirty".
+That's the push part.
+Pick a node in the graph that we want to evaluate, then evaluate the dirty nodes that don't have dirty nodes connected in their inputs. repeat until all the dirty nodes are evaluated up until the node that was picked in the first place.
+Actual implementation might not be exactly that, TBD.

+---

 ## Shelob Array

 Dependencies: Shelob Core
 Crate Type: Library
 Description: Array Attributes and array manipulation.
 It might need to be a dependency for every crate that introduce a new attribute type.

+---

 ## Shelob Numeric